Why Am I Waking Up at Night While My Partner Keeps Sleeping?|

 Swap your nightcap for herbal tea or water.

 We’re not saying you can’t enjoy a glass of wine with dinner or the occasional night out.
-Just drink in moderation and try to give alcohol time to metabolize before you go to sleep, which takes about 1-2 hours per regular-size drink.
+Just drink in moderation, be aware of the amount you drink, and try to give alcohol time to metabolize before you go to sleep, which takes about 1-2 hours per regular-size drink.
 When you imbibe conscientiously, you can toast to a better night’s sleep.

 It’s easy to get caught up in busy schedules and accept disrupted sleeping patterns as normal symptoms of adulthood.
 At isense, we believe you and your partner deserve to sleep soundly every night and we want to help you achieve that dream, literally.
 Now you know how to not wake up at night and you have the tools you need to make positive changes in your physical and mental wellbeing.
 Sleep tight!